-Safe Zone is funded by the Office of LGBTQ Affairs, Residence Life, and by funds from the LGBT-Straight Alliance Fund, a special project of the Community Foundation of Southern Arizona.
+Safe Zone is currently funded by the OLGBTQ+ Resource Center.
+Past funding has come from the Dean of Students Office, the Office for Diversity and Inclusive Excellence, the College of Agriculture and Life Sciences (CALS), and by funds from the LGBT-Straight Alliance Fund, a special project of the Community Foundation of Southern Arizona.

-Please refer registration issues, special accommodations, and any questions to the Graduate Assistant for Ally Development with the Office of LGBTQ Affairs, Chris Sogge.
-Chris can easily be reached by email: firstname.lastname@example.org phone: (520) 626-1996.
+Please refer registration issues, special accommodations, and any questions to the LGBTQ+ Resource Center, by email: firstname.lastname@example.org or phone: (520) 621-7585.

 To request a training specifically for your department, group, or student organization please fill out the Safe Zone Training Request Form.
 Please Note: The Safe Zone Training Program is closed for the 2020-2021 academic year due to limitations in staff and capacity in the LGBTQ+ Resource Center.
 Please check back in the future for trainings and thank you for your support.